00adrn/Project-2---Video-Game-Recommender/README.md

 <h2> Running the command-line interface</h2>

 While our GUI app is not complete, we defer to a command-line app -- essentially a demo of the app functionality.
 To run it, ensure you have Python 3 installed and open a terminal.
-Then, follow these steps(replace name_of_folder with your preference:
+Then, follow these steps(replace "name_of_folder" with your preference):

 1. Run ***git clone https://github.com/00adrn/Project-2---Video-Game-Recommender name_of_folder*** to clone the repo, if you have git installed.
 You could also download directly and unzip.
 2. ***cd name_of_folder*** to go to the newly created folder.